NUAA-AL/ALiPy/README.md

-# acepy: ACtive lEarning toolbox for PYthon
+# alipy: ACtive lEarning toolbox for PYthon

 Authors: Ying-Peng Tang, Guo-Xiang Li, [Sheng-Jun Huang](http://parnec.nuaa.edu.cn/huangsj)

 ## Introduction

-Acepy is a python package for experimenting with different active learning settings and algorithms.
+ALiPy is a python package for experimenting with different active learning settings and algorithms.
 It aims to support experiment implementation with miscellaneous tool functions.
 These tools are designed in a low coupling way in order to let users to program the experiment project at their own customs.

-Features of acepy include:
+Features of alipy include:

 * Model independent
 	- There is no limitation of the model.
 You may use SVM in sklearn or deep model in tensorflow as you need.